Frequently asked questions

 Per WSU's code of conduct, cheating is defined as: "Intentionally using or attempting to use or intentionally providing unauthorized materials, information or assistance in any academic exercise.
 This includes copying from another student's test paper, allowing another student to copy from your test, using unauthorized material during an exam and submitting a term paper for a current class that has been submitted in a past class without appropriate permission."

-We encourage you to make an appointment!
-However, beginning in fall 2023, we'll have a drop-in writing, study and tutoring space called the Writer's Cafe.
-During business hours, you're welcome to hang out in the Writer's Cafe whether you just want a chill, dedicated space for writing and researching or if you think you have a question, but aren't sure whether you need a full appointment with a tutor.
+We encourage you to make an appointment, however, we also offer a drop-in writing, study and tutoring space called the Writer's Cafe during business hours.
+You're welcome to hang out in the Writer's Cafe whether you just want a chill, dedicated space for writing and researching or if you think you have a question, but aren't sure whether you need a full appointment with a tutor.
 Tutors will be on hand to assist you during open hours at the Writer's Cafe.

 Scheduled tutoring sessions run up to 50 minutes and begin on the hour of half hour.
 We do not exceed 50 minutes in a session in order to give our tutors a chance to stretch their legs, eat a snack, and mentally prepare for their next appointment.
 If you feel there's more to be done, tutors are happy to schedule your next appointment before you leave.